hyperledger-cacti/cacti/docs/docs/cactus/contributing.md

 7. Repeat step 3 to 6 when you need to prepare posting new pull request.

-NOTE: Once you submitted pull request to Cactus repository, step 6 is not necessary when you made further changes with `git commit --amend` since your amends will be sent automatically.
+NOTE: Once you submitted pull request to the Cacti repository, step 6 is not necessary when you made further changes with `git commit --amend` since your amends will be sent automatically.

 NOTE: You can refer original tutorial [‘GitHub Standard Fork & Pull Request Workflow’](https://gist.github.com/Chaser324/ce0505fbed06b947d962)

 ### Directory structure

-Whenever you begin to use your codes on Hyperledger Cactus, you should follow the directory strecture on Hyperledger Cactus.
+Whenever you begin to use your codes on Hyperledger Cacti, you should follow the directory structure on Hyperledger Cacti.
 The current directory structure is described as the following:

 > *   contrib/ : Contributions from each participants, which are not directly dependent on Cactus code.
 >